ldemaj/network-security-monitor/README.md

    - This is normal for devices that don't respond to scans
    - Consider adjusting scan parameters in scanner.py

+4. **Network Information**:
+   - If system information is not showing, verify psutil is installed
+   - Check if you have the necessary permissions to access network interfaces
+   - Verify your network configuration is correct

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.